ceas-ambassadors/ceas-ambassadors-website/docs/tech-design.md

 * ACCEND, Minors
 * hometown
 * coop experience
+* password
+* is super user
+* is private user - will not appear on member listing (for use by office staff)
+### On super users
+Super users have the ability to add events, confirm members for events, etc. Need a way to only mark specific people as super users
 ## Event
 Should events be seperate from meetings?
 I think probably.
 But meeting could just be a flag on the event.